Introducing HTMX: The JS Library Streamlining Front-End Development

 I know what you’re thinking: “wow, yet another article on yet another JavaScript framework.”
 Well, if you’re thinking that, I’m here to say “not quite.”
 While HTMX is indeed powered by JS, it’s more useful to think about it as an updated version of HTML to address the needs of today (hence the name HTM(l) eXtension).

-In this article, I’d like to introduce HTMX: it’s core features, pros and cons, similarities (and differences) from other lightweight frameworks like Alpine and Knockout, and of course when it’s a good option for your web application.
+In this article, I’d like to introduce HTMX: its core features, pros and cons, and of course when it’s a good option for your web application.
 My goal is to help you decide if (or when) it might be a good idea to start a new project using HTMX, or even to make the switch from other popular JS frameworks / libraries.

 Table Of Contents